Women in World War II: Canada

 Other problems faced early on for these women were those of a more racial nature.
 An officer of the CWAC had to write to her superiors regarding whether or not a girl of "Indian nationality" would be objected to for enlistment.
 Because of Canada's large population of immigrants, German women also enlisted, creating great animosity between recruits.
 The biggest difficulty was the French-Canadian population.
 In a document published on 25 November 1941, it was declared that enlisted women should "unofficially" speak English.
 However, seeing the large number of capable women that this left out, a School of English was stabled for recruits in mid-1942.
 In 1942, Mary Greyeyes-Reid became the first First Nations woman to join the Canadian Forces.
 She was featured in photographs to represent native people in the forces, yet at the same time was not welcome in the barracks due to discrimination.

 Once in training, some women felt that they had made a mistake.
 Several women cracked under the pressure and were hospitalized.
 Other women felt the need to escape, and ran away.
 The easiest and fastest way out of the service was pregnancy.
 Women who found out that they were expecting were given a special, quickly executed, discharge.

 The women who successfully graduated from training had to find ways to entertain themselves to keep morale up.
 Softball, badminton, tennis, and hockey were among popular pastimes for recruits.

 Religion was of a personal matter to the recruits.
 A minister of sorts was usually on site for services.
-For Jewish women, it was custom that they were able to get back to their barracks by sundown on Sabbath and holidays; a rabbi would be made available if possible.
+For Jewish women, it was custom that they were able to return to their barracks by sundown on Sabbath and holidays; a rabbi would be made available if possible.

-At the beginning of the war 600,000 women in Canada held permanent jobs in the private sector, by the peak in 1943 1.2 million women had jobs.
+At the beginning of the war, 600,000 women in Canada held permanent jobs in the private sector.
+By the peak in 1943, 1.2 million women had jobs.
 Women quickly gained a good reputation for their mechanical dexterity and fine precision due to their smaller stature.

 Female munitions workers were sometimes nicknamed: "Bomb Girl", "Fusilier", "Munitionette", "Munitions Gal".

 Canadian munitions factories that hired women include the General Engineering Company (Canada) Limited (GECO) and Defence Industries Limited (DIL).